iip-ecosphere/platform/platform/configuration/configuration.easy/README.md

 The graphical user interface is in [managementUi](../../managementUi) which is located one layer above this component, i.e., uses the interfaces this component provides as well as the `simpleMesh` testing application defined in this component.
 The default configuration plugin is [EASy-Producer](../configuration.easy).
 This plugin relies on its model being located in `src/main/easy` and `src/test/easy`.
 Alternative implementations may demand similar folders, for which, however, the assembly packaging must be adjusted.

+>Hint: Eclipse m2e tends to remove ´src/test/java´ and ´src/test/resources´ from the ´.classpath´ file.
+For now, these folders are declared as m2e-handsoff (´maven.pomderived´ to ´false´) and we set the auto-activated Maven profile explicitly in the projects m2e configuration.

 ## Setup

 ```yaml